‘Tis the season of Ho Ho Ho!

 If we don’t value our own time, you can’t expect anybody else to!

-(5) Be okay with other people’s response to NO
+(5) Be Okay with other People’s Response to your NO

-If you are somebody who is known for saying Yes to everything and anything, be prepared for a reaction.
+If you’re woman who is known for saying Yes to everything and anything, be prepared for a reaction.
 It may comes as a shock to some!

 Some people may not like it when you suddenly start placing boundaries around your time and availability.
 They may not even believe you when you say No – after all you’re the woman who always says Yes!
 If this happens, restate firmly and with a smile that you can’t help on this occasion.

-When you are acting in integrity with yourself you have no need to feel guilty or bad, however the other person responds.
+When you’re in integrity with yourself, you have no need to feel guilty or bad, or to justify or explain your decision, however the other person responds.